jeffreyaupc/clone-website-McDonalds/README.md

 # clone-website-McDonalds
-A clone website of McDonald's
+A responsive clone website of McDonald's